ondrejd/odwp-wc-orderbyvisits/README.md

 # Simple Stats for WooCommerce

-Simple plugin for [WordPress](https://wordpress.org/) with [WooCommerce](https://wordpress.org/plugins/woocommerce/) that enables simple statistics on e-shop products.
+Simple plugin for [WordPress](https://wordpress.org/) with [WooCommerce](https://wordpress.org/plugins/woocommerce/) that enables simple statistics on e-shop products and add custom products sorting based on them.

 ## Dontations